 - Application fee

-- A plot plan illustrating the fence location on the lot relative to buildings, property lines, easements and street right-of-way
+- A plot plan illustrating the fence location on the lot relative to buildings, property lines, easements and street right-of-way.
+See the Residential Fence Standards (PDF) for a list of requirements and an example.

 - The proposed fence must comply with the Development Ordinance fence regulations, which include height standards and not being located: